neolatino/api/README.md

 ## Usage

-The API is free to use and hosted at [neolatino-api.aldor.io](https://neolatino-api.aldor.io)
+The REST API is free to use and hosted at [neolatino-api.aldor.io](https://neolatino-api.aldor.io)

 ## Features